Things to consider for your lawn

 - Excellent grass in warm, humid and coastal areas

 - Easier to mow and maintain than a true couch

 - Does not shade well

-Less well known but an excellent lawn grass.
-Leaf is slightly larger than couch but finer than buffalo.
+Less well-known but an excellent lawn grass.
+The leaf is slightly larger than couch but finer than buffalo.

 - Thrives in most conditions including high heat, humidity and coastal areas